Lead nurturing is a process of developing and maintaining relationships with potential customers.

 Source: OnePageCRM

 If you’re successful at lead generation, you can get a lot of high-quality leads.
 But the number of leads alone is a vanity metric.
-To grow your business you need to convert leads into paying customers.
-This is why lead nurturing is so important for many organizations.
-But it takes time and focus to build a robust lead nurturing strategy, so let's dive into that now.
+To grow your business, you need to convert leads into paying customers.
+And this is where lead nurturing acts as a crucial weapon in your arsenal.

 While lead nurturing is a powerful tool, its implementation requires thorough preparation.
 You need to create a strategy to plan your lead nurturing activities in advance and to align sales and marketing teams.

 Creating a lead nurturing strategy is not always straightforward.
 There’s no one-size-fits-all plan that works for every company in every situation.
-But there are some best practices that you can use to refine your processes and make sure that you are on the right track.
+However, there are some lead nurturing best practices that you can use to refine your processes and make sure that you are on the right track.

 "History is the only true teacher," as the famous quote goes.
 It might not be entirely accurate, but we can learn a lot from the past.